Guidance

 Both you and the prosecutor can appeal against a summary proceedings judgement before the Court of Appeal (which can rule on the merits of the case, but usually without gathering further evidence) and the case can even go before the High Court (Corte di Cassazione) (which cannot rule on merits, but only on correct procedure and correct interpretation of the law).

-Plea Bargaining
+Plea bargaining

-If your lawyer tells you that the sentence for the crime is likely to be five years or less (there are some crimes which have a maximum sentence of two years), you may plea-bargain (patteggiamento) with the prosecutor.
+If your lawyer informs you that the sentence for the crime is likely to be five years or less (there are some crimes which have a maximum sentence of two years), you may plea-bargain (patteggiamento) with the prosecutor.
 If the proposal is accepted, you’ll be given a reduction in sentence and you do not have to pay the fees for the judicial proceedings.
 In these cases, you must agree to plead guilty to the charges (even if the plea-bargain sentence has other issues involving other compensation proceedings), no matter how serious they are.

 The bargaining is not about the charges, but about the sentence, which is reduced by one third.
 When you and the prosecutor have come to an agreement, the plea bargaining proposal is submitted to the judge.
 They will then consider the evidence:

-• If they are convinced that you are not guilty, they will not accept the proposal, and instead they will drop the case.
+• if they are convinced that you are not guilty, they will not accept the proposal. and instead they will drop the case.
 This happens seldom, if ever

 If a Judge accepts a proposal, the judgment can only be appealed before the High Court, (which rules only on the correct the interpretation of the law).